 A solution for 7 weeks is quickly found using the approach above.
 However, for 8 weeks it is already difficult.
 A solution for 9 weeks was found soon after the post.
 It was also clear that no solution for 11 weeks could exist.
 Today we know that a solution exists for 10 weeks.
 This is the (8-4-10) instance problem.
 It is very difficult to solve.
 The social golfer problem has many interesting applications.
 A good reference is [1].

 The forumation is very elegant and short, but the resulting MIP model is not as efficient as it could be.
 A somewhat more efficient formulation is found at csplib.org.
 A different formulation is socialGolfer1.
 This last version has the advantage that multiple meetings of two players does not make the model infeasible.
+Note this version can only be solved by Hexaly or another non-linear solver.

 Solve the (8-4-7) problem instance then a (8-4-8) problem.
 What do you observe?